-Whether it is before you head home or in between stops needing to refuel a great and relaxed spot by the Freeport Bar and Grill.
+Whether it is before you head home or in between stops needing to refuel a great and relaxed spot in Clarksburg, California you’ll want to visit is the Freeport Bar and Grill.
 Whether you stop by for lunch or dinner it is a perfect spot heading into the Delta.

 For lunch, you will find an array of delicious sandwiches, salads, and burgers.
 From steak salads to tri-tip sandwiches and their burgers their beef is to die for.
 You can also find something a little lighter side as well.

 Their back patio is perfect for relaxing a bit either with an ice tea or one of the local wines they carry.
 If you’re worried about missing the game during your wine tasting trip the bar also has tvs and a great atmosphere.